codebori/RealSolarFiction/GameData/RSF/README.md

 		- [] Kerbalism -> Kerbalism LRTR Config
 	- [] Configuration:
 		- [] Turn off Real Fuels or Kerbalism ignition limit
-- [] Make "DMagic Orbital Science" compatible with LRTR's Kerbalism Config
+- [] Make "DMagic Orbital Science", stock "Sentinel Infrared Telescope" and "Tantares" science stuff compatible with LRTR's Kerbalism Config
 - [] Suggest more configuration options for "OhScrap!" to turn of some functionality
 - [] Move Airplane parts (Stock and from mods) around in the Tech Tree (mainly earlier)
 - [] [SXT LV-405 Vanguard](https://github.com/linuxgurugamer/SXTContinued/blob/master/GameData/SXT/Parts/Rocketry/Engine/Vanguard/X405.cfg) still has Liquid Fuel and Oxidizer for its additional RCS engine -> write patch and submit it to RealFuels-Stock